OpenBuilders/contest-tool/docs/backend/stack.md

 # Backend Stack

-Contonest’s backend is a **single TypeScript codebase** that powers both the Telegram bot and the Mini App API.
+Contests Tool’s backend is a **single TypeScript codebase** that powers both the Telegram bot and the Mini App API.
 It’s built using **Bun** for fast execution, with a focus on lightweight, maintainable, and highly performant architecture.

 ## Core Framework & Language